zachpino/comm-workshop-s18/week05/bg.md

 Nothing new here, just a set of SVG drawing actions, exectuted through D3 `select`s and `append`s.
 Note that the elements are each given an `id` for ease of finding that object later on.

 All of those weird integers are just placement offsets, to help the text appear better centered.

+The `#key` we're drawing won't do anything now, but will be used later for some dynamic text.

 ![axes and labels](axeslabels.png)